bparanj/crystal/computer/electronics/hackerbox/green-led.md

 These circuits, while simple, demonstrate fundamental electrical and electronic principles and serve as building blocks for more complex circuits.
 Each introduces a basic concept (like energy storage, rectification, or light emission) that is crucial in more advanced electronic systems.

 Several simple electronic circuits are at the same level of simplicity as a basic power supply and resistor.
-These circuits typically involve just one or two components and serve fundamental purposes.
+These circuits  involve just one or two components and serve fundamental purposes.
 Here are some examples:

 ### 1. **Power Supply + Capacitor (RC Charging Circuit)**
    - **Description**: A circuit with a power supply connected to a capacitor.